 ii) Second, when working remotely, it’s common not to catch hold of the person you wish to communicate something verbally.
 In that case, written communication is what comes to your rescue.

 iii) And the final benefit lies when you use written communication, it’s documented for the longest time and something you can take accountability and responsibility for in the future.

-2. Utilizing Emails And Allowing Team to take Ownership of the Project at Hand
+2. Utilizing Emails And Allowing the Team to take ownership of the Project at Hand

-Some colleagues or employees are not necessarily the best when it comes to presenting ideas to a team.
+Some colleagues or employees are not necessarily the best when presenting ideas to a team.
 They may be the most experienced out of the lot but still feel their palms sweating when it’s time to address their ideas in front of the management or a mere video call.
-However, it’s a life skill that shouldn’t be taken for granted especially if you want your team to be efficient, collaborative, and productive when it comes to making sure they are on the same page.
+However, it’s a life skill that shouldn’t be taken for granted, especially if you want your team to be efficient, collaborative, and productive when making sure they are on the same page.